PhilGrunewald/MeterData/README.md

 The **Household** table is populated as part of the online Household Survey.
 The identity of a household is given by the foreign key `Contact_idContact` (the **Contact** table itself is not available for privacy reasons).

-Households participating more than once have a unique `idHousehold` for each run.
+Households participating more than once have a unique `idHousehold` for each study day.
 The survey information is duplicated and can be modified by the participant if circumstances have changed.
 It is possible to identify repeat household via their common `Contact_idContact` (unless they re-registered afresh).

 The `status` field shows how far a household has progressed through the study process.
 The states are listed in Table 4.